splashdot/splashdot.github.io/ursnif2/index.md

 The detection of this malware could be done with IOCs (such as domains or IPs), but the registry keys prove to be a better way to detect it with precision.
 Detection could be achieved by analysing the keys in \Run (which are used by many other malware variants), which would eventually point to the key in `HKCU\Software\AppDataLow\Software\Microsoft`, where all the malware resides.

 Detection can also be achieved by continuous monitoring: a good indicator are the correlations between network connections and processes (sysmon event 3), given that the exfiltration would start from `explorer.exe` where the malware injects itself into.
-Ursnif also uses a tor module (please refer to the picture of the registry keys and look for `TorClient`), so Tor traffic could also be use to detect potential malicious activity.
+Ursnif also uses a tor module (please refer to the picture of the registry keys and look for `TorClient`), so Tor traffic could also be used to detect potential malicious activity.

 ## IOCs

-*DLL*
+*DLL*<br />
 SHA256: af07f9aa2ac4a583413860f67106192848a6cbf183c2e10ab2066ef300e1667e<br />
 MD5: b37dfc2b132c7991b866d8dc92e80bcb<br />

-*C2*
+*C2*<br />
 api3[.]lepini[.]at<br />
 c56[.]lepini[.]at<br />
 api10[.]laptok[.]at<br />